linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

 - Adding an alternative to a blocking upload dialog is one class plus one builder argument.
 - A recovery that takes over is alone responsible for telling the user what happened.
+- On web an oversize file must fit in the browser heap; only the mobile path streams.

 ## Open questions